 Don’t be a coffee snob.

 The coffee shop culture is what started turning me off about coffee at first.
 I used to be quite interested in coffee.
-I started drinking it in high school and really got into it in college.
-Two good friends of mine worked in coffee shops and knew a lot about coffee.
+I started drinking it in high school and really got into it in college where two good friends of mine worked in coffee shops and further encouraged my caffeine craze.
 I also liked to make my own coffee with a French press and enjoyed trying different brands and roasts.
 I had had enough coffee to taste the difference between the cheap stuff and the quality stuff.
 A cheap cup of Maxwell House or Folger’s instant coffee was no longer satisfying to me.
 I would settle for cheap coffee if necessary, but I was starting to think of my palette as too refined to be satisfied by low-quality coffee.

-But my simple taste was not to remain unchallenged.
-When I moved to Korea, I worked with some serious coffee drinkers.
-My coworkers were the kinds of coffee “connoisseurs” who take pride in being able to taste the difference between an average cup of joe and high-quality coffee.
-I don’t want to give the idea that they were total snobs who would despise an average cup of coffee.
-On the contrary, they’re wonderful people who would graciously accept any coffee, even if it’s not their preferred kind.
-But hearing their remarks and preferences about coffee and how proudly addicted to it they were is what made me realize that I had once been on the brink of becoming a bit of what I call, for lack of a better term, a coffee snob.
+And things only got worse when I moved to a new job where I worked with some serious coffee drinkers.
+My coworkers were the kinds of coffee “connoisseurs” who took pride in tasting the difference between an average cup of joe and high-quality coffee.
+While these coworkers were otherwise wonderful people, seeing how proudly addicted to coffee they were made me realize that I had been on the brink of becoming a bit of what I call, for lack of a better term, a coffee snob.

-By coffee snob, I mean the kind of person who, though he might accept a cheaper cup of coffee, makes it clear that he has a refined palette.
-I mean the kind of person who takes pride and sometimes might seem even boastful about his addiction to coffee.
+By coffee snob, I mean the kind of person who goes out of his way to let you know that he has a refined coffee palette.
+I mean the kind of person who takes pride and sometimes might even seem boastful about his addiction to coffee.
 Coffee snobs are the kind of people who “can’t live without their morning cup of coffee.”
-They are the cringy hipsters wearing beanies and giant headphones and sipping overpriced coffee in some no-name café while they shop for more plaid shirts from a brand you’ve never heard of on their MacBooks.
+They are the cringy hipsters wearing beanies and giant headphones and sipping overpriced coffee in some no-name café while they shop for more plaid flannels from a brand you’ve never heard of on their MacBooks.

 Okay, they don’t all look like that, but you know who I’m talking about.
-And while I was never really in danger of becoming one of those people, I realized that I really had been in danger of foolishly obsessing over and wasting money on something that wasn’t important just like they did.
+And while I was never really in danger of becoming one of those people, I realized that I had been in danger of foolishly obsessing over something that wasn’t important.

 If you’re a coffee snob, allow me to be blunt and give you some tough love here.
 You’re not that cool, and no one is impressed by your refined taste for exotic toasty bean water.
 Coffee is just that.
-It’s toasty bean water, and while it may taste good, it’s not something you should be finding your cultural or social identity in or basing any kind of self-worth on.
+It’s toasty bean water, and while it may taste good, it’s not something you should be finding your cultural or social identity in.
 There’s nothing wrong with enjoying a nice hot cup of bitter brown bean sludge once in a while, but don’t let it be more important to you than it should be.
 Coffee is just a beverage.